veriKami/remark-deflist-revisited-worker/README.md

 [![Downloads][Downloads Badge]][Downloads]
 [![Socket][Socket Badge]][Socket]

-Cloudflare Worker implementation of the **`remark-deflist-revisited`** module, demonstrating enhanced definition lists processing in markdown with full HTML output on the edge.
+Cloudflare Worker implementation of the **`@verikami/remark-deflist-revisited`** module, demonstrating enhanced definition lists processing in markdown with full HTML output on the edge.

 **[Remark Deflist Revisited][module]** is a **[Remark]** plugin.
 A wrapper around **`remark-deflist`** with improved support for nested definition lists.
 It preserves all the original functionality and performs additional processing.